jenweber/our-open-source-contributions/README.md

 This is a practice repository for anyone who wants to try out the open source collaboration workflow before jumping into a "real" open source project.
 Feel free to make some commits and a PR!
-For example, you could add to our list of goals or share something you learned today, right here in this README.
-Any files can be edited :)
+For example, you could add to our list of goals at the bottom of this page, right here in this README.
+Any files are welcome to be edited :)

+Past workshop info and slides are available in [archive/workshop-history.md](archive/workshop-history.md)

 ## How to get started